seng350/course/project.md

 ## Detailed Requirements

 The following list contains a set of requirements for your course project.
 They are purposefully not written as a formal software requirements specification, as your first task will be to create and formalize such a specification.
 If you are unclear about anything here, please post your question to Slack.
+If a requirement is changed, I'll capture that in italics, or with a strikethrough.
+Also use Github's diff capability to see changes.

 1. The app shall be Web-based and use the technologies introduced in the labs, in particular TypeScript, Node, Express, MongoDB.
-2. The app shall not use view templates (like Jade) or CSS templates (like JADE).
+2. The app shall not use view templates (like Jade), view engines (React) or CSS templates (like JADE).
 Do this by hand.
 3. The app shall not use ORM tools such as Mongoose.
-4. The app shall not use MVC frameworks.
+4. The app shall not use MVC frameworks *like Angular*.
-4. For other libraries or APIs, check with your lab TA.
+4. For other libraries or APIs, check with your lab TA. *In general if it is intended to help make your app cool, I'm ok with it.
+If it is doing the design for you, less so.*
 2. The app shall support different user IDs, each user ID should be able to create (update and delete) different aspects of your app.
     1. Note: to keep the complexity of the project in check, you will not have to implement user authentication.
 The app should simply have a “user ID list” view that shows all known user IDs and allows the user to select one of them.
     2. The app should support a special user ID “admin”.
 This user ID cannot be deleted and has the special ability to create or delete other (regular) user IDs.
-3. Users can invite other users to *view* or *edit* their projects.
+		3. <s>Users can invite other users to *view* or *edit* their projects.
 However, only the project *owner* can delete a project.
-Users can surrender project ownership to another user.
+Users can surrender project ownership to another user.</s>
 4. The app user interface should provide a structured, forms-based interface for entering and updating content.
 5. The app shall provide an overview page.
 6. The app shall follow web accessibility practices as defined by Web Content Accessibility Guidelines (WCAG), Version 2.0, checkable at https://achecker.ca/checker/index.php